edidiesky/edidiesky/readme.md

 **MY BRAIN**: Yep!
 Not to forget how we’re using **Promise.all** to fetch data in parallel, reducing wait times.
 That makes everything smoother.

-**ME**: True, but don't forget how we validate all of this with **Cypress** end-to-end tests and **Jest** for unit tests, ensuring every part of the app runs as expected.
+**ME**: (Still trying to keep the tempo cool) True, but don't forget how we validate all of this with **Cypress** end-to-end tests and **Jest** for unit tests, ensuring every part of the app runs as expected.
 We've written countless tests to cover all our core functionalities.

 **MY BRAIN**: Oh yes! **Jest** with **React Testing Library** has been a lifesaver for catching potential issues early, especially when dealing with complex interactions.